The ultimate city guide to Zaragoza, Spain’s hallowed heartland

 Where to eat

-To pack in some breakfast carbs ahead of an active day, grab some sugar-coated churros (essentially deep-fried doughnuts) and a cup of gloopy dipping chocolate at Churrería La Fama.
+To pack in some breakfast carbs ahead of an active day, grab some sugar-coated churros (essentially deep-fried doughnuts) and a cup of gloopy dipping chocolate at Churreria La Fama.

 Lunchtime refuelling at a Casco Viejo tapas bar will put you in the company of thousands of locals, where typically Aragonese dishes, such as succulent ternasco (milk-fed lamb), are served.
 To try it as a tapa, check out La Ternasca where the dish is prepared traditionally or in half a dozen fusion cuisine styles.
-To try ternasco as part of a set menu del día, Los Xarmientos works culinary wonders.
+To try ternasco as part of a set menu del dia, Los Xarmientos works culinary wonders.

 El Tubo is the most befuddling part of Casco Viejo’s labyrinth.
 But to get lost here could potentially be a delicious accident.
 Cramped taverns have sated appetites here for centuries, and many specialise in a handful of delicacies.
-Taberna Doña Casta churns out the fried, fat pellets known as croquetas, crammed with mushrooms and goats’ cheese, or pickled quail.
+Taberna Dona Casta churns out the fried, fat pellets known as croquetas, crammed with mushrooms and goats’ cheese, or pickled quail.

 Across the street, Bar El Champi serves only one dish: a skewer of mushrooms, with or without a prawn on top, pinned to a hunk of fresh baguette and drizzled in a green garlic sauce.
 Mushrooms will never taste as good again.